aosceola56/ultimate-pc-guide/docs/pages/glossary.md

 - **TN (Twisted Nematic)**: A type of display technology which offers fast response times and refresh rates.
 Has the worse viewing angles and colors than VA and IPS.

 ## U
+- **Upgrade Path**: Refers to the range of future products that are compatible with your current motherboard and system setup.
 - **Undervolting**: Reducing the voltage supplied to a component to decrease heat output and power consumption.
 - **UPS (Uninterruptible Power Supply)**: A backup power source for the PC.
 - **UEFI (Unified Extensible Firmware Interface)**: A modern BIOS replacement with more features.